rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-23.md

 So IOTA, Golem, and Zcash are rewriting in Rust, or have finished rewriting in Rust.
 Bitcoin, Ethereum, and Tezos have alternative implementations in Rust.
-The rewrites are either from high level languages, or from C++.
+The rewrites are from Typescript, Python, and C++.

 &nbsp;